CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 [http://wiki.directproject.org/smtp+gateway+configuration](http://wiki.directproject.org/smtp+gateway+configuration)
 [http://api.nhindirect.org/java/site/gateway/3.0.1/users-guide/](http://api.nhindirect.org/java/site/gateway/3.0.1/users-guide/)

-###Configuring the Smtp Agent Cache
+###Configuring the SMTP Agent Cache
-CONNECT Direct caches all the Smtp agent settings during the server startup.
+CONNECT Direct caches all the SMTP agent settings during the server startup.
 The cache can be configured to refresh eveny 'n' milli seconds using the property "AgentSettingsCacheRefreshTime" which is defined in gateway.properties.
 The default value is 5 minutes.
 Whenever a Agent Setting Entity is changed/added/removed, the Direct Gateway will take 'AgentSettingsCacheRefreshTime' milli seconds to take effect.
 The cache refresh can be enabled or disabled using the proeprty AgentSettingsCacheRefreshActive, by default the cache refresh is enabled.
 Please note setting the AgentSettingsCacheRefreshTime very low may hamper the performance of the Direct Gateway.

     # Agent Settings Cache Refresh time in milli seconds, 60000=1 minute 300000=5 minutes
     AgentSettingsCacheRefreshTime=300000